Table of Contents

 This is the insurance company's jackpot.
 And they will do anything to get there.

 Let me repeat the insurance tactic so you never forget it—they will try to blame you.
 They will manufacture fault where none exists to save their company money.
+This strategy is especially aggressive given Colorado's minimum liability requirements of $25,000/$50,000 per C.R.S. § 10-4-609, which means insurers face significant payouts for legitimate claims.
 While fault in a multi-car pileup on I-70 in Colorado can sometimes be genuinely murky, in a T-bone crash, it's usually crystal clear.
-Our job is to keep it that way and ensure your fault percentage stays at zero.
+Intersection collisions leave little room for ambiguity when traffic signals and right-of-way laws are involved.
+With 628 traffic fatalities recorded in Colorado in 2023 alone, insurers know that accident cases command serious attention and potential liability.
+Their job is to shift responsibility away from their policyholder.
+The job of injury representation is to keep the facts straight and ensure your fault percentage stays at zero, protecting both your compensation and your driving record from unfounded allegations.

 You Must Act Now—Evidence Disappears Fast